Flensburg: Education

-Also on hand in Flensburg is a complete range of training and professional schools, including a number of Danish ones.
-Flensburg is home to Schleswig-Holstein's Central State Library, a university library, a town bookshop and the Danish Central Library for South Schleswig.
-The last named offers not only intensive courses in Danish, but also, with its "Slesvigsk samling" collection, a vast repository of unique material about the border area's history and culture.
+Also in Flensburg is a complete range of training and professional schools, including a number of Danish ones.
+Flensburg is home to Schleswig-Holstein's Central State Library, a university library, a town bookshop and the Danish Central Library for South Schleswig, which offers not only intensive courses in Danish, but also, with its "Slesvigsk samling" collection, a vast repository of unique material about the border area's history and culture.
 Flensburg has an extensive town archive.
 The Danish minority's archive is housed at the Danish Central Library.